 Gaining Writing Experience in the Field

-Narrative journalism writing is a burgeoning field, driven by the changing nature of the way people read online, including the re-emergence of long-form reporting and the growing number of nonprofit news organizations.
+Narrative journalism writing is a burgeoning field, driven by the changing nature of the way people read online, including the re-emergence of long-form reporting, the growing number of nonprofit news organizations, and the evolution of multimedia journalism, coupled with a surge in documentary storytelling.
 The popularity of narrative journalism is an indication that both writers and readers appreciate writing that combines rigorous research with compelling, story-driven nonfiction prose.
-This concentration will prepare students majoring in any subject to write for a wide readership across a variety of media platforms.
+We prepare students majoring in any subject to write for a wide readership across a variety of media platforms.

 Through a liberal arts approach, Narrative Journalism at Denison teaches factual, narrative storytelling to students and faculty across disciplines, and in both traditional and multimedia formats, for the purpose of cultivating the next generation of empathetic reporters, writers and citizens.

 The Narrative Journalism concentration will prepare students to write for a wide readership across a variety of media platforms.
 It is firmly grounded in the liberal arts, bringing together existing courses in narrative writing and research methods, independent semester and/or summer research projects, and real world experiences, including internships and campus writing opportunities.
 The concentration supplements existing courses in expository and creative writing to help students from a wide range of majors integrate their academic coursework with their extracurricular and work experiences.
 It aims to provide the structure and faculty mentorship that will help students make those connections in a thoughtful and intentional way.
 In addition to coursework, students in the concentration have access to many unique opportunities including workshops, reporting trips, seminars, and internships.